Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Introduction

 Encouragingly, large language models (LLMs) have demonstrated tremendous potential in understanding advanced code representations (e.g., source code), exhibiting strong capabilities in capturing behavioral semantics and interpreting smart contract logic.
 These strengths make LLMs a promising alternative for detecting adversarial smart contracts, especially in scenarios where labeled training data is scarce and costly to obtain.
 However, this approach faces several key challenges:

 \begin{itemize}

-\item \textbf{Challenge 1: Limited Understanding of Low-Level Intermediate Representations.} LLMs are primarily pre-trained on high-level source code, and thus lack the capability to accurately understand the low-level semantics of EVM bytecode.
+\item \textbf{C1: Limited Understanding of Low-Level Intermediate Representations.} LLMs are primarily pre-trained on high-level source code, and thus lack the capability to accurately understand the low-level semantics of EVM bytecode.
 One alternative approach is to lift bytecode into IR, such as using Elipmoc~\cite{grech2022elipmoc} to transform bytecode into three-address code (TAC) for improved interpretability.
 However, as shown in \figurename~\ref{fig:elipmoc_token_count}, 87.02\% of TAC representations exceed typical LLM input limits, leading to frequent detection failures.
 Fine-tuning LLMs directly on bytecode is possible but costly and limited by scarce labeled data.

-\item \textbf{Challenge 2: Diverse and Evolving Attack Strategies.} Adversarial contracts employ a wide range of attack methods that continuously evolve over time.
-Relying solely on superficial features of previously known attacks for decision-making limits the ability to detect unseen and emerging attack types effectively. \item \textbf{Challenge 3: Hallucination and Challenging Uncertainty Assessment.} LLMs tend to lose focus when processing complex logic, often resulting in high false positives due to conservative decisions under uncertainty~\cite{sun2024gptscan}; since most mainstream LLMs are closed-source and operate as black-box systems, detecting and quantifying their hallucinations is particularly challenging and reduces detection reliability. \end{itemize}
+\item \textbf{C2: Diverse and Evolving Attack Strategies.} Adversarial contracts employ a wide range of attack methods that continuously evolve over time.
+Relying solely on superficial features of previously known attacks for decision-making limits the ability to detect unseen and emerging attack types effectively.

+\item \textbf{C3: Hallucination and Challenging Uncertainty Assessment.} LLMs tend to lose focus when processing complex logic, often resulting in high false positives due to conservative decisions under uncertainty~\cite{sun2024gptscan}; since most mainstream LLMs are closed-source and operate as black-box systems, detecting and quantifying their hallucinations is particularly challenging and reduces detection reliability. \end{itemize}